This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Grab a Casual Dinner

-Before you go exploring the Roman Baths, stop into a local restaurant for some dinner.
-A great choice for some very fresh and slightly sophisticated fish and chips is the The Scallop Shell.
-This casual spot brings out their food pretty quickly, so you can make sure you get over to the Baths before closing.
+Before you go exploring the Roman Baths, stop into a local restaurant for dinner.
+A great choice for a casual atmosphere with deliciously sophisticated fish and chips is the The Scallop Shell.
+This beachy spot brings out your order pretty quickly, so you can make sure to get over to the Baths before closing.

 Tour the Roman Baths

 The Baths were especially exciting for me because they were the first Roman ruins I had ever seen.
 Oddly, before coming to England, I was somehow ignorant of the fact that at some point… Romans lived here.
-Or at least, I faintly recalled learning about Rome’s rule of England back in high school, which had been long forgotten ten years later.
+Or at least, I faintly recalled learning about Rome’s rule of England back in high school, which had been long forgotten by the time of our visit.

 Weekend in Bath: Day 2